V4ldum/template-code-generation/dart/project/README.md

 # Project

-This template is used to generate the skeleton for a Flutter project using clean architecture
+This template is used to generate the skeleton for a Flutter project with all the boilerplate

 To use this brick on a freshly created Flutter project, run :